Why Canada?

 Furthermore, Canada is the world's second biggest country, rich in natural resources including oil reserves second only to Saudi Arabia.

-If you are bringing children to Canada, it's likely their education will be important to you.
-The OECD compared the performance of school students in 65 countries in mathematics, reading and science.
-Canadian students performed better than students from any other English speaking country.
-"What Students Know and Can Do." (pdf)
+Students in Canadian schools performed better than students from any other English speaking country.
+“What Students Know and Can Do.” (pdf)

-Canada's health care is publicly (tax-payer) funded: payment is generally not required for medical treatment, although depending on the province you live in it's probable you'll pay for pharmaceuticals and dental care.
+Canada’s health care is publicly (tax-payer) funded: payment is generally not required for medical treatment, although, depending on the province you live in, it’s probable you’ll pay for pharmaceuticals and dental care.

 Canada Day, Ontario